Steffo99/gravity-fusion/README.md

 In Gravity Fusion you'll create your own galaxy, starting from the Black Hole at the center and then slowly adding Particles around it!

-All Particles are affected by the [Law of Universal Gravitation](https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation), and so they attract each other, and are attracted towards the black hole.
+All Particles are affected by the [Law of Universal Gravitation](https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation), and so they attract each other, and are attracted towards the Black Hole.

-If 6 Particles of the same quality touch, they merge into a heavier, higher quality Particle that may autonomously produce smaller Particles.
+If 6 Particles of the same quality touch, they merge into a heavier, higher quality Particle, that may autonomously produce smaller Particles.

-Be careful: the black hole can eat your particles, gaining more Mass!
+Be careful: the Black Hole can eat your particles, gaining more Mass!

-However, if you let your black hole grow, you may be able to buy some upgrades from a friendly alien...
+However, if you let your Black Hole grow, you may be able to buy some upgrades from a friendly alien...

 ![](/Assets/Sprites/NAvi_cella.png)